 If you are pregnant, your oral health may be the last thing on your mind.
 However, many Alaska women experience an increase in dental problems during pregnancy.
-This article contains important information for expectant Alaska mothers and those planning to become pregnant.
+This article contains important information from your Anchorage dentist for expectant mothers and those planning to become pregnant.

 If you receive dental treatment at Excellence In Dentistry during your pregnancy, be sure to inform Dr. Kendall Skinner that you are expecting.
 This will affect decisions about digital X-rays, pain relievers, antibiotics, and conscious sedation.

-At Excellence In Dentistry, we take special care of our clients who are expecting.
+At Excellence In Dentistry, we take special care of our expecting clients.